IAOCEA/regridding-ecosystem-overview/docs/grid-types/index.md

 # Geospatial grids

 In the geosciences, a lot of data describes continuous surfaces and is stored in a discretized form (as a lot of real numbers that contain the evaluation at certain sampling points).
-In the following, we'll call the choice of where to evaluate these surfaces a "grid".
+In the following, we'll call the choice of where to evaluate these surfaces a "grid", and only look at horizontal ("spatial") grids.

 ## Grid Types